harmony-one/crosschain-api/webserver/README.md

 - `oneAddress`: the address of the wallet owned by the private key in the Harmony wallet format i.e. `oneaxxxxxxxx`
 - `ethAddress`: the address of the wallet owned by the private key in the Ethereum wallet format i.e. `Oxaxxxxxxxx`

-_You can see an example of this call in the `swap.js` file in the scripts folder of this repo_
+_You can see an example of this call in the `swap.js` file in the [testing folder](https://github.com/harmony-one/crosschain-api/tree/dev/testing) of this repo_

 ### **`POST /local/swap/bridge-in`**